Spring Branch, Comal County, Texas

-Spring Branch is a city located in Comal County, Texas, United States.
+Spring Branch is a city in Comal County, Texas, United States.
 It has approximately 250 residents.
 The community voted to incorporate in an election held on November 3, 2015 and Spring Branch officially became a city on November 19, 2015.

 Originally settled by Germans in the 19th century, Spring Branch is named for a spring fed creek that flows into the Guadalupe River.